PCM1303/CMPG-323-Overview-21849633/README.md

 ## BRANCHING
 Branching was used on the project to do source control and assist in avoiding destructive errors.<br>
-12 Branches including the master were used with 22 pull requests.
+12 Branches including the master were used with 22 pull requests.<br>

+## Secure Credentials

+appsettings.json file added to gitIgnore since it contains my credentials.